 He publishes his songs from North Carolina death row.

-Listen to his new song.
+Listen to his song.

 A message from Alim

 "My name is Alim but I record under the rap name Rrome Alone, and I am a death row prisoner in Raleigh, North Carolina.
 I recently released my first single “Live on death row” which was inspired by the radio program and book by former death row journalist and Black Panther Mumia Abu Jamal.
-My debut album “Mercy On My Soul” is scheduled to be released in 2022, and all proceeds from the sales of my album will be donated to the families of the victims of my crimes.(...)
+My debut album “Mercy On My Soul” was released in 2022, and all proceeds from the sales of my album will be donated to the families of the victims of my crimes.(...)
 The primary purpose of my music is centered around generating attention for Stacey “Sabur” Tyler, and other innocent people on death row in North Carolina, to attract a defense team to win his freedom.
 I also want to re-spark conversation about capital punishment in America, especially in the context of the recent calls for criminal justice reform across the nation. (....)